Table of Contents

 What changed

-Today AWS flipped the AWS MCP Server from preview to GA.
-It is the headline component of the new Agent Toolkit for AWS, and it is launching in two regions out of the gate: US East (N. Virginia) and Europe (Frankfurt).
+The server is the headline component of the new Agent Toolkit for AWS, GA in two regions: US East (N. Virginia) and Europe (Frankfurt).
+Four specifics matter more than the launch itself.

-Pricing is the part that will get the most attention internally.
-There is no charge for the MCP server itself.
-You pay for whatever the agent runs: API calls, Lambda invocations, S3 storage, sandbox compute.
-From a finance review angle, this is a normal AWS bill line, not a new SaaS contract.
+Pricing has no service charge.
+You pay for what the agent runs: API calls, Lambda invocations, S3 storage, sandbox compute.
+For a finance review this is an existing AWS bill line, not a new SaaS contract or a procurement cycle.

 Why it matters

-For Pondero readers building automation pipelines, the practical effect is that “agent calls AWS” stops being a custom integration.
-It becomes a config item, the same way “agent reads from Postgres” already is.
-The friction shifts from plumbing to policy: which IAM roles, which budget guards, which model provider, and which guardrails on the sandboxed Python.
+For automation pipelines the practical effect is that "agent calls AWS" stops being a custom integration and becomes a config item, the same way "agent reads from Postgres" already is.
+Friction moves from plumbing to policy: which roles, which budget guards, which model provider, which guardrails on the sandboxed Python.
+The teams who own AWS access governance own this rollout.
+The failure mode is letting it land on the AI team's side of the org chart with no IAM review, which reproduces the shadow-key problem one abstraction layer up.

 How to use it